LucasLauckP/POSEXAU/README.md

 "prob_min_barbell_curl" = minimal confiability choose for the user.
 "frame" = frame for the video.
 "points" = points of body positions in the frame.
+"angle_accepted_body" = angle maximum for the body inclinattion.
 "angle_accepted_arms" = ponderation margin to accept in angle of hiperextension.
 Flag to choose if the Tool draw the angles about the arms and chest in the frame.
 ```